bonitasoft/bonita-doc/md/manage-users.md

 # Manage users

+This page contains examples on how to create and edit users or search for users data through Bonita java API's.

 ## Create a new user

 This example shows you how to create a new user and assign the user to a profile.